import1bones/simplex-engine/docs/architecture.md

 - **Resource Manager:** Centralizes asset loading/unloading, supports textures, models, audio, and scripts.
 - **Audio System:** Manages audio playback and integration, supporting flexible sound features.
 - **Input System:** Provides an abstract API for user input (keyboard, mouse, gamepad) with a backend implementation (initially pygame).
 Allows future replacement with other solutions.
+- **Event System:** Enables decoupled communication between subsystems, supporting extensibility and scalable game logic.

 ## Component Interaction

 The architecture is designed for loose coupling and high extensibility.
-Each subsystem communicates via well-defined interfaces, enabling easy integration and replacement.
+Each subsystem communicates via well-defined interfaces and the event system, enabling easy integration and replacement.
 Resource Manager and Audio System are first-class subsystems, supporting asset and sound management for games and media.
+The event system allows input, ECS, and other subsystems to interact dynamically.

 ## UML Diagram